onflow/flow/flips/20201125-bip-44-multi-account.md

 5. If no account is found<sup>1</sup>, skip this index and go to step 1.
 6. If an account is found, add it to the user's wallet and go to step 1.

-<sup>1</sup>: Flow supports account deletion, meaning that an address found in the registry
+<sup>1</sup>Flow supports account deletion, meaning that an address found in the registry
 may refer to a nonexistent account.
 In this case the account should be skipped but discovery should continue.